 Please note that compared to the amount of information captured by an average website it is a small drop in the ocean.
-Normally every website can store a visitor's IP address and register a user's activity, guess their preferences based on the time spent on a particular page and even the order of clicks (needless to mention about cookies).
+Normally every website can store a visitor's IP address and register a user's activity, guess their preferences based on the time spent on a particular page and even the order of clicks (needless to mention cookies).

 We do not require registration from free users - there are no login names or passwords so they cannot be associated with your IP address.
 Such a design primarily has a user's privacy in mind.

 This is a very important point of our philosophy - we protect you from the third parties but we also want to protect you from ourselves.

 We don't want to be another Big Brother Google who knows your next step before you even think of it.
 We are here to come to grips with this Orwellian dystopia that becomes a reality nowadays.